YousefMTaha/Saraha/README.md

 # Saraha RESTful API

-This project is a backend implementation for a Sarahah-like anonymous messaging application built with Node.js, Express, and MongoDB.
+This project is a backend implementation for a Saraha-like anonymous messaging application built with Node.js, Express, and MongoDB.

 ## Features
 - CRUD operations for posts